Updated 24 July 2020 at 11.58am

-St Saviour’s Church building continues to be closed in line with government instructions and advice from Public Health England, the Church of England, and the Diocese of Winchester.
+St Saviour’s Church building continues to be closed due to the Covid-19 pandemic.
 This closure includes the church office, Link, and halls (apart from St Saviour’s Pre-school).

-As the lockdown continues, some of our staff team are on furlough (with full pay) as follows:
+As the situation continues, some of our staff team are on furlough (with full pay) as follows:

 Please note that our children’s minister and youth minister are still able to keep in contact with their groups.

 Please see below for further contact details.

 Follow the government advice to ‘stay alert, control the virus, save lives’.

 If you have a recent onset of a new continuous cough and/or high temperature, please do not come to St Saviour’s and click here for NHS guidance.

 These are some of the steps we are taking to help prevent the spread of infection:

 - The church office is closed and staff who are not on furlough are working at home.